Isole Egadi

 Geology

 The Egadi Islands represent emerged portions of a submarine ridge connecting Sicily to the North African continental shelf, positioned at the geological boundary between the Tyrrhenian and African plates.
 Favignana and Levanzo consist primarily of Mesozoic limestone overlain by calcareous sandstone (calcarenite), the latter extensively quarried on Favignana for building stone, creating dramatic geometrical excavations visible across the island.
 Marettimo, geologically the oldest island, is composed of dolomitic limestone with a more complex tectonic structure reflecting its position near a major fault zone.
-Submarine canyons and escarpments around the islands create dramatic underwater topography, with depths exceeding 1,000 meters within a few kilometers of Marettimo.
+Submarine canyons and escarpments around the islands create dramatic underwater topography, with depths exceeding 1,000 metres within a few kilometres of Marettimo.
 Sea caves formed by wave action on the limestone coastlines are numerous, with some containing freshwater springs emerging below sea level.
 Pleistocene sea level changes alternately connected and isolated the islands from Sicily, influencing the evolution and distribution of terrestrial species.

 Climate And Weather